The best Queenstown wineries for tastings, lunch & views

 Getting around the vineyards

-Cycle trails along the river mean that a lot of people choose to e-bike between the vineyards, but I opted for cycling the first time I visited and by the end of it was thoroughly sick of trying to pedal between wineries.
+Cycle trails along the river mean that a lot of people choose to e-bike between the vineyards.
+Go with an e-bike, if you can β€” I opted for old-fashioned pedal power the first time I visited and by was thoroughly sick of it by the time I was pushing the bike up the incline towards Mt Rosa.

 A much easier option is to choose a vineyard tour that will transport you between the wineries.
 The driving distances aren’t very long, and you have to worry less about how much wine you consume.